shimwell/paramak_docker/README.md

 - Dockerfile_dev includes all optional dependancies and the development branch of the paramak package

+- Dockerfile_dependencies includes all optional dependancies for the paramak but not the paramak package itself, this is used for CI testing of the install procedure

+# ToDo
 - Dockerfile_paramak_with_neutronics all optional dependancies, the paramak package and software needed for neutronics simulations

-- Dockerfile_dependencies includes all optional dependancies for the paramak but not the paramak package itself, this is used for CI testing of the install procedure
+- Dockerfile_paramak_with_jupyter

 To build dockerfile locally